 During the dismantling process, the bow and stern sections of a nuclear submarine are disposed of as scrap metal and non-radioactive waste.
 The middle section containing nuclear reactors cannot be dismantled immediately because of residual radioactivity, which remains high even after removing spent nuclear fuel.
-The reactor compartments (RC) must therefore be stored for a long time (70 years) until the radioactivity decays to a safe level for disposal.
-The size of reactor compartments varies depending on the type of nuclear submarine.
-For Victor-class submarines, the RC is about 10 meters in diameter, 10 meters long, and about 900 tons in weight.
+The Reactor Compartments must therefore be stored for a long time (about 70 years) until the radioactivity decays to a safe level for disposal.
+The size of a Reactor Compartment varies depending on the type of nuclear submarine.
+For Victor-class submarines, the Reactor Compartment is about 10 meters in diameter, 10 meters long, and about 900 tons in weight.

 «From Waterborne Storage to Onshore Storage»

-Conventionally, reactor compartments have been water-sealed along with the adjacent buoyancy compartments, and kept in the waterborne storage as ”three-reactor compartment units (3-RCU)” ( about three times the length and 1.5 to twice the weight of a single compartment).
+Conventionally, the Reactor Compartments have been water-sealed along with the adjacent buoyancy compartments, and kept in the waterborne storage as a ”three-Reactor Compartment Unit (hereinafter “3-RCU”)” ( about three times the length and 1.5 to twice the weight of a single compartment).
 However, long-term waterborne storage is susceptible to sea water corrosion and maritime weather conditions.
-To ensure the safe and stable storage of RCs, the Russian government started studying the construction of onshore storage facilities in North West Russia and the Far East around 2000.
+To ensure the safe and stable storage of the Reactor Compartments, the Russian government started studying the construction of onshore storage facilities in North West Russia and the Far East around 2000.
 In North West Russia, the nuclear legacy issues were a matter of serious concern for western European nations.
 The construction of the onshore storage facility at Saida Bay, the North West Russia, began in 2003 with the assistance of Germany and started its operation in 2006.
 On the other hand, the construction of a similar facility in the Russian Far East was delayed for various reasons.

 |The onshore storage facility at Saida Bay started into operation in 2006 (left).
 Progress at Razboynik bay at the same time(right).|